JustCh3cco-19/errormeasurement/README.md

 # propagazione_errori
-## Calculation of Variance of a Function
+# Calculation of Variance of a Function

-# This code allows you to calculate the variance of a mathematical function.
+## This code allows you to calculate the variance of a mathematical function.
 Variance is a measure of the variability of values assumed by a function.

-How it works:
+## How it works:
 The user needs to input the following information:

-The number of variables of the function
+The number of variables of the function;
-The mathematical function
+The mathematical function;
-The values of the variables
+The values of the variables;
-The variances of the variables
+The variances of the variables;
-The covariances of the variables
+The covariances of the variables;
-The code then calculates the variance of the function using the following formula: var = Σ(xi * xj * cov_mat[i,j])
+The code then calculates the variance of the function using the following formula: var = Σ(xi * xj * cov_mat[i,j]);

 where: